oliver-veal/robotics-coursework/docs/source/index.rst

 The final results demonstrate excellent control of the robotic arm with minimal error.
 To improve the final values, the P term and D term could both be set even higher.
-However in a real world scenario this may not be desirable as too much D can make the system highly sensitive to noise and potentially cause instability, this is why the chosen values are appropriate for effective control of the robotic arm.
+However in a real world scenario this may not be desirable as too much D can make the system highly sensitive to noise [22]_ and potentially cause instability, this is why the chosen values are appropriate for effective control of the robotic arm.

 Final Results
 -------------

-Final PID Values
-**P: 110**
-**I: 0**
-**D: 90**
+**P:** 110 , **I:** 0 , **D:** 90

 .. code-block:: python
    :linenos: